Aircraft Dispatcher Training Program200 Hour Initial Course

 A Laptop Computer is highly recommended, but is not required

-You will be training at airline training centers that have strict dress codes.
+You will be receiving your flight dispatcher training at airline training centers that have strict dress codes.
 The dress code for all training is business casual.
 Wear a collared shirt, long pants and business shoes.
 Military flight suits, shorts, jeans, t-shirts, tennis shoes and open-toed shoes are not acceptable.

 Already passed your ADX knowledge test?